Elections forms and FAQs

 Who can be my proposer and seconder?

 Students can only be nominated, or act as a proposer or seconder for the electorate in which they are enrolled.
-For example, a student seeking nomination as a Student Representative on the Faculty of Arts Faculty Board, must be enrolled in the Faculty of Arts, as does their proposer and seconder.
-Faculty of enrolment will be based on the first major a student has enrolled in – if you are not sure, please contact firstname.lastname@example.org for confirmation of your faculty.
+For example, a student seeking nomination as an Undergraduate Student Member from the Faculty of Arts to Academic Senate, must be enrolled in an undergraduate degree under the Faculty of Arts, as does their proposer and seconder.
+Faculty of enrolment will be based on the first major a student has enrolled in – if you are not sure, please contact email@example.com for confirmation of your faculty.

 To find out what Faculty you are enrolled in, log into E Student and check your course details.
 Example below: